 The State listened to CCWD’s concerns, and in early 2016, CCWD was able to reach a settlement agreement with the State for mitigation of impacts to CCWD from construction and operations of the BDCP/CWF.
 In 2019, Governor Newsom directed state agencies to withdraw proposed permits for the BDCP/CWF project and to develop a comprehensive statewide strategy to build a climate-resilient water system.
 In 2020, the State released a final Water Resilience Portfolio to address California’s water needs and initiated planning for modernized Delta Conveyance.

 See more about CCWD’s Settlement Agreement below and review CCWD’s engagement timeline throughout BDCP/CWF development.

-This settlement will result in the construction and maintenance of new facilities that will offset any potential impacts the CWF could have and is paid for by the state, not CCWD customers.
-We take our role of serving our customers seriously, and we view this settlement as an insurance policy to prevent future impacts for our customers, should the conveyance be built.
+This settlement will result in the construction, operation, and maintenance of new facilities that will offset any potential impacts the Delta Conveyance Project, without new impacts to other stakeholders.
+The cost of the mitigation will be paid for by the state, not CCWD customers.
+CCWD takes its role of serving our customers seriously, and views this settlement as an insurance policy to prevent future impacts for customers, should the conveyance be built.

 This legally binding settlement agreement will not result in customer rate increases or redirect any potential impacts.
-The CCWD Board of Directors is not a proponent of a current proposed Delta conveyance project, and this agreement does not make a new Delta conveyance project more likely to be built.
+The CCWD Board of Directors is not a proponent the Delta Conveyance Project, and this agreement does not make the Delta Conveyance Project more likely to be built.
 CCWD will remain active on outstanding issues related to federal financing and contract allocations.
-To learn more about this settlement and how it will protect those CCWD serves, please view CCWD’s 2016 statement on the settlement agreement as well as other relevant documents to the right.
+To learn more about this settlement and how it will protect those CCWD serves, please view CCWD’s 2023 Update on the settlement agreement as well as other relevant documents below.